Costco: Business model

-Costco is a membership-only warehouse in which customers must buy a membership to access the warehouse and make purchases.
+Costco is a membership-only warehouse where customers must purchase a membership to access the warehouse and make purchases.
 Revenue from membership fees accounts for the majority of the company's profits, accounting for over 72% of the company's net operating income in fiscal years 2022 and 2023, and 65.5% in fiscal year 2024.
 (Note: Costco's fiscal year ends September 1.)

-Costco divides its business into three segments for the purpose of reporting revenue and operating income.
+Costco divides its business into three segments for reporting revenue and operating income.
 The segments, ordered by size, are: